gabbersepp/dev.to-posts/blog-posts/net-internals/write-net-profiler/write-net-profiler.md

 If you reading about that topic you will often read something about a so called `ICorProfilerCallback` interface or a `ICorProfilerInfo` interface.
 And you also will see those names with a numeric suffix, e.g. `ICorProfilerCallback2`.
 The `Profiling API` exists since version 1.x of the framework.
 Of course Microsoft sometimes added new functionality to those interfaces.
 So whenever you see a `2` or `3` ... this is a newer version of the interface.

-If you want to know if you can use version X for a specific target framework version, you can go to [the microsoft docu](https://docs.microsoft.com/de-de/dotnet/framework/unmanaged-api/profiling/icorprofilercallback-interface) and then select the version you are interested in:
+If you want to know if you can use version X for a specific target framework version, you can go to [the Microsoft documentation](https://docs.microsoft.com/de-de/dotnet/framework/unmanaged-api/profiling/icorprofilercallback-interface) and then select the version you are interested in:

 ![](./assets/icorprofilercallback-docu.jpg)